Shimon Maryles: Death

 Rabbi Shimon died on the first day of Sukkot, 1849, and was buried in the cemetery in the Falkin suburb about eight kilometers from Jarosław.
 An Ohel/structure was built on his tomb.
 Buried there as well were his son Rabbi Bunem Mendel and his wife, and his son-in-law Rabbi Kehat Hilferrin and his wife.

 The city's Jews used to visit the place mainly during the days of mercy and forgiveness.
 The Ohel was destroyed by rioters during the Holocaust and for a long time its place was unknown in the ruined cemetery.
 On 19 February 2010, the Ohel was re-inaugurated by Agudath Ohalei Tsadikim.

 Family

-Rabbi Shimon married his wife Baila, a daughter of a resident of Jarosław.
+Rabbi Shimon married his wife Baila, a resident of Jarosław.
 Ten of their children are known: